SpaceX Rockets

 How much is SpaceX worth?

-SpaceX is cash flow positive and, as such, has not needed to raise external funds in years.
-Its most recent funding round came at the beginning of 2023 when it raised $750 million at a $137 billion valuation.
+SpaceX is cash flow positive and, as such, has not needed to raise outside capital in years.
+Its most recent external funding round came at the beginning of 2023, when it raised $750 million at a $137 billion valuation.

-Here's a look at how the company's valuation has grown over time (not including its ongoing secondary):
+Here's a look at how SpaceX's valuation has changed over time:

 Frequently asked questions